 Recognizing written numbers

 You don’t need to start looking at all the numbers.
-For instance, after using puzzles and other more hands-on ways such as a monkey balance, you can start with just 0 to 9 or 10.
+For instance, after using puzzles and other more hands-on ways, you can start with just 0 to 9 or 10.

 Counting